larioscn/IDS6938-SimulationTechniques/Homework3/Readme.md

 **(c) - 30 points**:

+AnyLogic Model Available on files:

-Th model that is analyzed in this assignment is the Harris Corporation Engineering Center at the University of Central Florida.
+The model that is analyzed in this assignment is the Harris Corporation Engineering Center at the University of Central Florida.
 Below are simulated images of the building's front view from close-up and aerial.

 (I claim no rights to this image, This image was produced by UCF and 3D Warehouse software.
 See references)